nexus-xyz/nexus-zkvm/vm/src/cpu/instructions/README.md

-# Adding a Custom Instruction to RISC-V 32IM to CPU
+# Adding a New Instruction to RISC-V 32IM to CPU

 ## Overview

-This guide explains how to add a custom instruction to RISC-V 32IM CPU.
+This guide explains how to add a new instruction to RISC-V 32IM CPU.

 Any instruction in the CPU is abstracted via Trait `InstructionExecutor`.